 If you are maximizing your schedule this means that your stylists and technicians will be more productive.

-Double bookings, staff vacations or sickness are all things which you will need to monitor if your salon is using a paper appointment book, as this won’t be automatically updated and needs to be managed carefully by the salon manager.
+Double bookings, staff vacations, or sicknesses are all things that you will need to monitor if your salon is using a paper appointment book, as this won't be automatically updated and needs to be managed carefully by the salon manager.

-As part of the salon manager job description, it is required that the salon manager sets retail sales targets for their teams to achieve
+As part of the job of salon managers, it is required that the salon manager sets retail sales targets for their teams to achieve.

 A salon manager should set a target of between 10% - 20% of gross revenue (ie total revenue but tax deductions) for retail sales within a salon, whatever your target, it should be realistic and if not, you are likely to demotivate your staff.

 wouldn't you like some of that revenue in your salon?